phly/phly-mustache/README.txt

         return $view->first_name . ' ' . $view->last_name;
     };

-The following sections detail unique and/or advanced features of phly_mustache.
+The following sections detail unique and/or advanced features of phly-mustache.

 Autoloading
 ===========
-phly_mustache follows the PSR-0 standard for class naming conventions, meaning any PSR-0-compliant class loader will work.
-To simplify things out of the box, the component contains an "_autoload.php" file which will register an autoloader for the phly_mustache component with spl_autoload.
-You can simply include that file, and start using phly_mustache.
+phly-mustache follows the PSR-0 standard for class naming conventions, meaning any PSR-0-compliant class loader will work.
+To simplify things out of the box, the component contains an "_autoload.php" file which will register an autoloader for the phly-mustache component with spl_autoload.
+You can simply include that file, and start using phly-mustache.

 Higher Order Sections
 =====================